ScionSpy/LadyShadow/README.md

 • Invite: [Bot Invite](https://discordapp.com/oauth2/authorize?client_id=347872963636494337&scope=bot&permissions=470150359)

-• Suggestions: Have a suggestion?
-Perhaps a new command or feature??

-• • Make a new issue about it, and tag it with the "Suggestions" tag!!
-(Title the issie as "Suggestion - <yourTitle>")
+• Did you find a Bug, or simply have a Suggestion?
+Then Make a post [here.](https://github.com/ScionSpy/LadyShadow/issues/new)